-Vitamin B6, also known as pyridoxine, pyridoxal, and pyridoxamine, is one of eight vitamins part of the vitamin B complex.
+Vitamin B6, also known as pyridoxine, pyridoxal, and pyridoxamine, is one of eight vitamins that make up the vitamin B complex.
 Like our friend vitamin C, vitamin B6 is water soluble and, also like vitamin C, your body cannot produce B6, so it must come entirely from your diet.

 Vitamin B6 is involved in more than 100 metabolic reactions in the body, especially in the metabolism (processing) of amino acids (protein), carbohydrates and fats, as well as for normal functioning of the nervous system and red blood cells.